jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture.md

 ### Rod Specimen Notes
 #Mark-F-Horstemeyer thinks we have a paper.

 #### Chronology
-- have backup ideas for the order of failure events.
+- have backup ideas for the order of #failure events.
 - What if it was not that order?
 Does the order matter?
 - Assumption: there is an order.
 Working hypothesis: what we presented.
-  - Cross-threading.
+  - #cross-threading.
   - Uncertainty exists.
 But engineers work with the uncertainty.
 - Up front declaration of mating surfaces not clear.
 - On #stress-strain-curve:
   - Which was literature?
-And was that the O2 steel?
+And was that the #O2-steel?
-  - What material did the EDS say?
+  - What material did the #EDS say?
 What did the tensile test say?
 Do they agree?
   - Both materials work-harden; therefore, the yield would have been much higher than reported.
 - What material is it?
 - What is the effect of colder temperatures on the #stress-strain-curve?
 What bridged the ambient test to the cold service environment?
   - #ductile in tensile test.
   - Saw #cleavage on #fracture-surface from cold conditions: #brittle.
-  - #beach-mark indicate different loading conditions, but these could have happened later?
+  - #beach-marks indicate different loading conditions, but these could have happened later?
 - Chronology
   - Slide 5 includes only 6 ksi tensile pressure.
   - #fatigue alone would not be driving mechanism, but data seems to indicate that #fatigue happened first.
   - Use the torque equation to find #mean-stress and R-ratio for material, and use the material that the EDS indicates to compare altogether.
 >**#nickel-answer: #fatigue, but need all the calculations.
-Likely the wrong material was sent, even though O2 steel was ordered.
-Overloading could be #brittle-fracture or #ductile-fracture . #cleavage could have been related to temperature or a big particle/goody allow #cleavage .** <cite> #Mark-F-Horstemeyer
+Likely the wrong material was sent, even though  #O2-steel was ordered.
+Overloading could be #brittle-fracture or #ductile-fracture. #cleavage could have been related to temperature or a big particle/goody allow #cleavage .** <cite> #Mark-F-Horstemeyer
 - #coalescence on Slide 14.
 - #fatigue-striations are leading and coalesce to #beach-marks from varying loading condition due to some transfer function of stress indictive of the geometry.
 - Mating surfaces (Side A) seem to indicate shearing between the valley and hill.
-These could be cleaved surfaces.
+These could be #cleavage surfaces.
-- Do the shear lips from the tensile test look like the shearing planes on the #fracture-surface?
+- Do the shear lips from the tensile test look like the #shear-planes on the #fracture-surface?
-- Shearing could not have cleaved (referring to Slide 8).
+- Shearing could not have #cleavage (referring to Slide 8).
-- **Q: What are the particles on the highly polished surface (Slide 16)?** _A: Particles were noticeable as the #mesoscale: likely dust from wiping the surface prior to placing in #SEM._
+- **Q: What are the particles on the highly polished surface (Slide 16)?** _A: Particles were noticeable at the #mesoscale: likely dust from wiping the surface prior to placing in #SEM._

 ### Pliers
 #### Slides
-3. Difficult to see (lighting), but it was heavily corrode from storage in/near chlorine.
+3. Difficult to see (lighting), but it was heavily [corroded](engr-839-001-mechanical-metallurgy/corrosion.md) from storage in/near chlorine.
 4. The pliers themselves were largely unused: not a heavily serviced part.
 5. Compression test attempted, but highly unreliable.
    1. Literature and chemical composition determined material later.